GreatBigBushyBeard/rivalctl/README.md

 =======

 This is an unofficial tool, and it's functionality is limited to what I was able to reverse engineer.

-SteelSeries does not **and will not support GNU/Linux users**, so please take your business elsewhere.
-This tool is for those unfortunate enough to have already purchased this mouse and realized it's crippled under GNU/Linux.

 rivalctl